Executive Summary

 Optimal scenarios:

-- Low to moderate usage (<1B tokens/month)
+- Low to moderate usage (under 1B tokens/month)

 - Highly variable demand (spiky traffic patterns)